 Grafenberg intrauterine device (IUD), Europe, 1925-1935

 German gynaecologist Ernst Grafenberg (1881-1957) devised this intrauterine device (IUD) in the 1920s.
 The Grafenberg IUD was a popular contraceptive.
 Early examples were made of silkworm gut and silver wire.
-An IUD works after conception.
-It stops a newly fertilised embryo implanting and growing in the lining of the uterus.
+An IUD works by preventing conception.
 It was inserted into the uterus by a physician.
 It could be left in place for several years.